kotn3l/DantelionDataManager/readme.md

 [^2]: must be using default pkg password
 [^3]: PC versions of the game

+## Notable features
+### Automatic decrypting and BHDCache for fast re-runs (EncryptedData)

+When first running the code, all bhds must be decrypted by using the keys in the working *Data* folder -- these are saved along with an MD5 hash as a `.bhdcache` file.
+On next runs if the cache file is valid, those are used instead for super fast startups.
+If invalid, they're deleted and automatically recalculated.

+The retrieved files from the bdts are also automatically decrypted.

+### Patch "loading" (PKGData)
+Supports loading patches for PKGs.
+This simply means that for files that exists in the patch will be read from there (instead of the main pkg).

 ## Initialization

 Can be initialized with calling the constructors of the three main classes (`DecryptedData`, `EncryptedData` or `PKGGameData`), or feel free to use the provided static methods available through `GameData` base class.

 All of them take a `rootPath` and an `outPath` parameter, while `EncryptedData` also takes an additional `BHDgame` parameter.
-`rootPath` is where we're reading data from, `outPath` is where we're writing data to -- however, the latter will also get appended with game's name, so you can use the same output folder for all games.
+`rootPath` is where we're reading data from, `outPath` is where we're writing data to.
 An example will be shown in the Writing files section.

 ```cs
 //packed game data, root path must be the folder where the game .exe is located